- Associate Professor and Interim Head of the Department

 The deadline for submission of applications for admission is January 15.
 Candidates will normally commence their programs in the Fall semester.

-Major research areas for graduate study at the master's level are cultural, historical, economic, urban, resource management, regional development, geomorphology, Quaternary environments, climatology and geographic information sciences.
+Major research areas for graduate study at the master's level are cultural, political, historical, economic, urban, resource management, community and regional development, geomorphology, Quaternary environments, climatology and geographic information sciences.

 Candidates will register for the M.A. program if their fields of interest lie in an area of Human Geography or for the M.Sc. if their fields of interest are in Physical Geography or Geographic Information Sciences.

 It is expected that the program of study and research for the M.A. or M.Sc. will normally be completed in a maximum of two years of full-time work, or three years of part-time work.

 Candidates must successfully complete a minimum of 12 credit hours of graduate program courses with a minimum grade of B in each.
 Geography 6000 and 6001 will be required courses for all candidates who have not already completed equivalent courses at the Honours or post-graduate level.

 Candidates whose undergraduate degree is not in geography will normally be required to complete some additional undergraduate program courses during their first year of study, in addition to the required graduate program courses.
 Normally four such undergraduate courses will be required, and a minimum grade of 70% must be obtained in each.